johnsoga/certificate-authority/README.md

 # How to Create a Certificate Authority

 What is the fundamental problem that a CA is trying solve?
-In essence it's how to allow two or more parties to communicate with eachother trusting that whom they think they are communicating with is infact that entity
+In essence it is trying to solve how to allow two or more parties to communicate with each other, trusting that whomever they are communicating with is infact that intended party.
+Or put another way, how can person A faithfully communicate with person B digitally without being able to physically verify person B's identity.